praveens-git-bit/PreDay_Ignite2024/Exercise7.md

 ![Task-6.2_1.png](media/labMedia/Task-6.2_1.png)

-2. You can select the mirrored tables to see data preview.
-Click on **New SQL query** button from the menu bar.
+2. Expand the **Schemas** and You can select the mirrored tables to see data preview. and then click on **New SQL query** button from the menu bar.

 ![Task-6.2_2.png](media/labMedia/Task-6.2_2.png)